Mary Cover Lawry: Marriage

 Although Rowland Hassall had strong Anglican-Calvinist sympathies, he welcomed Protestant missionaries of differing faiths into the area, and often into his home.
 Walter was a Wesleyan missionary.

 After their marriage, the couple lived on Macquarie Street in Sydney.
 Their first child, Elizabeth, was born prematurely on 19 August 1820, in the midst of an influenza epidemic.
 Lawry was sick for days before the delivery.
-A premature infant was among the most susceptible people to get the pnemonia-like flu.
+A premature infant was among the most susceptible people to get the pneumonia-like flu.
 The baby died on 1 September 1820, three days after her grandfather Rowland Hassall died, and she was buried at St John's Cemetery, Parramatta.
 The Lawrys had three surviving children at the time of Mary's death, Henry, Elizabeth, and Mary Australia.

 Missionary

 Lawry and her husband performed missionary work together.
 The first Wesleyan Chapel in Parramatta, located next to their simple "Mission House", was opened in 1821.
 The construction of the chapel was partially funded by most of Lawry's dowry.
 Convicts provided the labour.
 Walter stood his ground for the church to be Wesleyan, althouth his father-in-law believed that it should be overseen by a body of Anglicans, Congregationalists and Wesleyans.
 Lawry led the first Sunday school there.

 They were missionaries from 1822 to 1823 at the "Friendly Islands" in Tongatapu, Tonga.
 Lawry, Walter, and their son Henry weathered a difficult journey across the Pacific.
 Arriving in Tonga, they faced threats, theft, and resistance as well as encounters with Māori war canoes.
 The pagan rituals were frightening.
 As was found with other couples who were missionaries in Samoa, women had an easier time relating to indigenous women than the men had with the Tongan men.
 Lawry carried her child with her to communicate with the Tongan women about folk medicine, female knowledge, and lore.
 Lawry and other women relied on local women to help them become established in their homes.
 They were assistants, nursemaids, and guides.
 They also helped them attain provisions.
 Women traded in handicrafts, food, and moccasins.
 The nature of the relationships between the missionary women and the native women helped them develop "a close and easy bond".

 Men, on the other hand, was concerned about how to subdue and control the native peoples and converting them to Christianity.
 Men traded in animals and weapons.
 Walter spent much of his time at home learning the language.